-Richard has been practicing labor and employment law for private and public sector management for more than 30 years.
+Richard focuses his practice on labor and employment law for private and public sector management.
 His practice encompasses all aspects of labor and employment law, including discrimination law, collective bargaining, union relations, employee discipline, noncompetition agreements, workplace investigations, and wage and hour regulations.

 Richard has experience counseling clients in a variety of fields, including: